dma151/PokeDex/README.md

 Using the [PokéApi](https://pokeapi.co/), create a Pokédex where users can not only browse a list of Pokémon characters, but also search for their favorites!

+Make sure to review the [PokeApi Docs](https://pokeapi.co/docs/v2) so that you understand how to work with the API.

 Here is a [working version](https://5ef36174bbe62a024793fe3e--wonderful-kalam-c942de.netlify.app/) of the app.